 The Company does not limit the number of directorship of the Company's Directors in other listed companies as most of them had been a director of such companies before joining the Company.
 Moreover, if doing so, we may lose the chance of having good directors.
 However, at present, there has not been any director who takes up directorship in other listed company more than 5 companies.
 Nevertheless, each director was evaluated on their contribution of time to the Company in which all directors had always given high contribution to the Company.

 As for the executives, they cannot be director of other companies except the Company's subsidiary or company in the same group.
-The number of directorship of each director in other listed companies except subsidiary companies for FY2016 are as follow :

-C Chairman and CEO (the highest management)
+Chairman and CEO (the highest management)